openhab/openhab-python/README.md

 **Python to Java** (In addition to standard [Python to Java Interop Types](https://www.graalvm.org/python/docs/#python-to-interop-types))

-The following python data types are transparently converted to their java equivalents, depending on the required type of the java function arguments.
+Python objects as function arguments, are transparently converted to their java equivalents, depending on the required type.

 | Python class    | Java class<br/>(function argument) |
 | ----------------| ------------------- |